-The Group's principal financial instruments comprise interest-bearing bank borrowings, lease liabilities, and cash and short term deposits.
+The Group's principal financial instruments comprise interest-bearing bank borrowings, and cash and short term deposits.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
-The Group has various other financial assets and liabilities such as accounts and bills receivables, deposits paid, other receivables, accounts and bills payables, accrued liabilities and other payables and an amount due to an associate, which arise directly from its operations.
+The Group has various other financial assets and liabilities such as accounts and bills receivables, financial assets included in prepayments, deposits, and other receivables, accounts and bills payables, financial liabilities included in accrued liabilities and other payables, and an amount due to an associate, which arise directly from its operations.